connexcs/docs/docs/customer/main.md

 1. Click the small **`key`** icon to the right of the Contact
 2. Select to "Auto Generate & Email Password" or enter it manually
 3. Save

+!!! note "Global Contacts"
+    Contacts can also be modified under **Global :material-menu-right: Contacts**, which displays all Customer Contacts.

 ## Internal Number Block
 Used to assign internal customer number ranges which can be used for functions such as SIP authentication